malcolmturnbull/draculaish-ha-theme/README.md

 4. Navigate to `draculaish` theme.
 5. Press `Install`.
 6. Go to services and trigger the `frontend.reload_themes` service.

+### Manually
+1. Per above, but download this theme using git.

 ## Credits
 - [Dracula Theme](https://github.com/dracula)